-We are aware of the importance of environmental sustainability and continuously seek to improve our environmental and social performance.
+We are aware of the importance of environmental sustainability and continuously seek to be a responsible company and improve our environmental and social performance.

 In order for us to reduce the effect of our carbon footprint, we have implemented a programme of ongoing action to achieve this, which our guests can also be part of.
 Although not an exhaustive list, many of the things we do are listed below.

-We were recognised by travel website TripAdvisor for our efforts and awarded a Green Leaders Silver Award in our second year (awarded Bronze the previous year), which very few B&Bs nationally are yet to achieve.
+We were recognised by travel website TripAdvisor for our efforts and awarded a Green Leaders Silver Award in our second year (awarded Bronze the previous year), which very few B&Bs nationally achieved.

 We have separate internal and external bins for splitting of recycling.

 We recycle glass, card, paper, plastics, foil and garden waste and remove recylable material from bedroom bins.

 We supply Devonia bottled water which is the only UK supplier washing, sterilising and re-using the bottles.
 They use 94% less energy by washing bottles rather than buying new every time.
 To wash a bottle it uses 0.025Kwh, in contrast, it takes a much larger 0.413Kwh to melt down and create a new glass bottle.
 Once beyond re-use, they recycle them.